 Replacement Cost Value (RCV)

-Replacement Cost Value (RCV) policies cover the cost to replace damaged or lost property without deducting depreciation.
+Replacement Cost Value (RCV) policies cover the cost of replacing damaged or lost property without deducting depreciation.
 In other words, if an item is destroyed, the insurance company pays the cost to replace it with a brand-new item of like kind and quality.

 Actual Cash Value (ACV)